nbobic1/firebase-function-project/README.md

+#About
+Firebase functions node.js project build for job tryouts at Nada.
+CRUD operations on firestore

 # Introduction
 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.